hbcavalheri/Road-accidents-in-Brazil/README.md

 ## Goal

 Few countries include road safety management as a regular activity and/or dedicate budget for safety road programms.
-Brazil is the fourth country with the highest rate of fatalities in traffic accidents and despite some effort, there is no initiative from the government to create a serious program that would allow road satefy measuments to be applied on a regular basis.
+Brazil is one of the countries with the highest rate of fatalities in traffic accidents and despite some effort, there is no initiative from the government to create a serious program that would allow road satefy measuments to be applied on a regular basis.

 Thus, in this project I propose to develop a computer model that identifies the probability of road accidents at certain times and locations on federal roadways in Brazil.
 The model will be trained using historical data collected over the past ten years by the highway patrol.
 This data include details of each accident that happened in federal roads in Brazil, including, weather, time, type of road, number of vehicles involved as well as victims.
 Furthermore, in since 2017 coordinates have started to be included, which refines even more location.